nhocconan/Ariane-Monitoring/README.md

 Triggers (We will adding more)
 ![alt tag](http://i.imgur.com/XAXBCP8.jpg)

+Well if you dont like the Theme, you can replace it with one from: https://bootswatch.com/

+We have already some Theme's included, Default Theme: Flatly

 Quick Setup:

 - Create a Database, add a User to the Database, Import the sql/ariane.sql file